 The features that hold the most promise, at least to me, are:

-There’s a list of the new goodies for developers here: What's new for PowerPoint 2013 developers, including lots of links to online documentation of new objects, methods and properties; hardly any of these have any useful information yet, but I expect they’ll be fleshed out as the release date gets closer and features are locked in.
+There’s a list of the new goodies for developers here: New in PowerPoint for Developers, including lots of links to online documentation of new objects, methods, and properties; hardly any of these have any useful information yet, but I expect they’ll be fleshed out as the release date gets closer and features are locked in.